 Although not a new phenomenon, so-called ‘Grower Champagne’ has popped into the wider public consciousness in recent years, as curious consumers have become more interested in the provenance and traceability of what they eat and drink.

 There are more than 15,000 growers in Champagne, between them owning around 90 percent of the vineyards, yet most sell their grapes to the big houses or co-operatives, through long-term contracts.
-Grower Champagne allows the producer to retain control of the whole process from vineyard to finished bottle.
+Grower Champagne sees producers making Champagne from their own grapes, instead of selling them, allowing them to retain control of the whole process from vineyard to finished bottle.

 “Historically, Champagne was about covering the entire region with your sourcing,” says Field.
 “But as the growers gained in confidence and vintages became more reliable, site-specific became a virtue rather than a negative, so grower Champagne has in turn become more desirable”.